Supported Employment Specialist Heidy worked with a client we’ll call Jamie and shared her outstanding success.

-“While working with supported employment, she has been successful in participating in the IPS program, connected to Vocational Rehabilitation, and has risen to the occasion of learning the necessary skills to help her be successful in the work environment,” says Heidy.
+“While working with supported employment, she has been successful in participating in the a program connected to Vocational Rehabilitation, and has risen to the occasion of learning the necessary skills to help her be successful in the work environment,” says Heidy.

 On an ongoing basis, Jamie continues to receive medication management and clinical services to process traumatic events and maintain coping skills.
 She also meets regularly with her supported employment specialist for support with problem solving and skills training to improve her time management skills and be more effective in her daily routine, productivity and memory.

 “We’re so happy for Jamie and her hard work and success,” says Heidy.
 “She has been able to maintain her job, repair her vehicle, and is enjoying her work in a store.
 She’s excited to be in the community and being part of her work organization, and that’s what we all want for our clients—that they get to experience the community as an integrated citizen and lead an independent and purposeful life.”